mgoddard/hot-fuzz/README.md

   return "OK", 200
 ```

-The changefeed will send an HTTP POST to this `/cdc` endpoint, as configured via the SQL expression
+The changefeed will send an HTTP POST to this `/cdc` endpoint, as configured via the SQL statement
-(see below).
+shown below.
 When that happens, JSON is accessible by the call to `request.get_json(force=True)`,
 and that JSON contains the current values of the `id` and `name` columns from the `teams` table.

 * Those values are passed to the `index_string(pk, name)` function, which just updates the `grams`